JMRI/JMRI/scripts/HOWTO-distribution.md

         git push github
 ```

-- Close the [current milestone](https://github.com/JMRI/JMRI/milestones) with the current release number.
-If there are any items open still (except the main "create release" one) either close them or change/remove the milestone.
-We do this now so that maintainers will put the next milestone on future PRs

 - Put the following comment in the [release GitHub item](https://github.com/JMRI/JMRI/issues?q=is%3Aissue+is%3Aopen+%22Create+Test+Release+5.3.5%22) saying the branch exists, and all future changes should be documented in the new release note: (NOT FOR THE LAST TEST RELEASE FROM MASTER BEFORE A PRODUCTION RELEASE, see just below)

 ```